-- Challenge Exams: The ELCC program has developed Challenge Exams which allow students to receive credit for prior knowledge gained in the field. - Students must be enrolled in the ELCC program to be eligible to challenge any ELCC course.
+For now, students must be enrolled in the ELCC program to be eligible to challenge any ELCC course.

 For more information, contact the instructor/coordinator at 867 456 6989.

 - Acceptable current criminal records check including vulnerable sectors - Current immunization, including tuberculosis screening